An accredited four-year program

 Read more here: MTSU Student News.

-Mass Comments is the online newsletter of the College of Mass Communication of which the School of Journalism is a part.
-If you’re interested in the College or the School, Mass Comments is a rich source of information about programs and events taking place in both.
+The Leading Edge is the online newsletter of the College of Mass Communication of which the School of Journalism is a part.
+If you’re interested in the College or the School, The Leading Edge is a rich source of information about programs and events taking place in both.
 Most of the content is created by journalism students.
 Click here to go to the newsletter page.

 Professional Advisory Board